rontarrant/tkoop/_posts/2021-08-20-0003-windows-first-steps.md

 	main()
 ```

-The `import` statement brings in our previous script by name—minus the `.py` suffix.
-It doesn’t mention the `tkinter` module because that's already imported in `window_001_minimal.py`.
+The `import` statement loads our previous script (note the absence of the `.py` suffix).
+It doesn’t mention the `tkinter` module because that's imported in the script we're importing here... `window_001_minimal.py`.

 Also, `main()` doesn’t declare and open a window.
 For that, we reach into `window_001_minimal.py` and call *that* `main()` function instead.
 Let's save this script as `window_002_start_external.py`.